timothycdc/tchungblog/exampleSite/content/blog/a-seemingly-difficult-dfm-maths-question.md

 ![](/images/img_0451.jpg)**FIGURE 5**

-The centre of the circle can easily be calculated with easy trigonometry, which at this point, is mere peanuts compared to the very difficult start.
+Fig 5: The centre of the circle can easily be calculated with easy trigonometry, which at this point, is mere peanuts compared to the very difficult start.

 \\begin{equation}\\sin\\left(\\frac{\\pi}{3}\\right)=\\frac{1.5}{radius}\\\\\\\\\\frac{\\sqrt{3}}{2}=\\frac{1.5}{radius}\\\\\\\\radius\\ =\\ \\sqrt{3}\\\\\\\\\\therefore Length\\ A\\ =\\ \\sqrt{3}\\\\\\\\\\tan\\frac{\\pi}{3}=\\frac{1.5}{x}\\\\\\\\\\sqrt{3}=\\frac{1.5}{x}\\\\\\\\x=\\frac{\\sqrt{3}}{2}\\\\\\\\So\\ coordinates\\ of\\ the\\ centre\\ is\\ \\left(-\\frac{\\sqrt{3}}{2},4.5\\right)\\\\\\\\\\end{equation}